Student in computer class looking at her desktop monitor

 Program Description

-MSEM degree program is highly relevant to organizations who are continually striving to close the gap between engineering, technology, and management for performance.
-The field of engineering applies across several business sectors since the field incorporates process, design, technology, and the management of projects and people.
+The Master of Science in Engineering Management (MSEM) degree program is highly relevant to organizations who are continually striving to close the gap between engineering, technology, and management for performance.
+The field of Engineering applies across several business sectors since the field incorporates process, design, technology, and the management of projects and people.
 The program highlights the synergism between the application of engineering and management as part of the strategic plan and to sustain competitive advantage.

 Program Learning Outcomes